pcafstockf/async-injection/ReadMe.md

 $ npm install async-injection --save
 ```

-Add a polyfill for the Reflect API (examples below use reflect-metadata).
+To enhance flexibility, Async-Injection does not dictate which Reflect API implementation you use.
+However, you will need to explicitly choose and load one.
 You can use:

 - [reflect-metadata](https://www.npmjs.com/package/reflect-metadata)
 - [core-js (core-js/es7/reflect)](https://www.npmjs.com/package/core-js)